Disney's Hollywood Studios

 - Sunset Boulevard - the Art Deco style continues, with the famous Twilight Zone Tower of Terror&tm;, the Rock ‘n’ Roller® Coaster starring Aerosmith, Beauty and the Beast - Live on Stage and Fantasmic!

-- Animation Courtyard - used to house the animation studios but now has the Star Wars Launch Bay, Disney Junior - Live on Stage!, Voyage of the Little Mermaid and Walt disney: One Man’s Dream
+- Animation Courtyard - used to house the animation studios but now has the Star Wars Launch Bay, Disney Junior - Live on Stage!, Voyage of the Little Mermaid and Walt Disney Presents (formerly Walt Disney: One Man’s Dream)

 - Pixar Place - the very popular Toy Story Mania!